 Showa Day : April 29th

 Shōwa Day is a Japanese annual holiday.

-On this day of 1947, the present Japanese constitution that values peace is enacted.
+On this day in 1947 the present Japanese constitution that values peace was enacted.

-"Greenery Day" is a relatively recently enacted holiday.
+"Greenery Day" is a relatively new holiday.
 It was enacted to try to rest on May 4th between "Constitution Day" and "Children's Day".

-Children 's Day was enacted in hopes of children' s healthy growth.
-In families with boys, people pray for the growth of boys, setting up a kind of flag called "Koinobori" in the garden.
-"Koinobori" came to be raised from the legend that the carp cheerfully climbs the waterfall and becomes a dragon.
-From "Showa Day" to "Children's Day" is called "Golden Week" in Japan.
-Climate is also good, so many Japanese go out for pleasure.
+Children 's Day was enacted in hopes of the healthy growth of children.
+In families with boys, people pray for their growth and set up a kind of flag called "Koinobori" in the garden.
+"Koinobori" comes from the legend of a carp becoming a dragon after cheerfully climbing a waterfall.
+The time from "Showa Day" to "Children's Day" is called "Golden Week" in Japan.
+The weather is good during this time so many Japanese people will enjoy the outdoors.

-This "marine day" was also recently enacted.
-Until then there was no holiday in July.
+“Marine day" was also recently enacted as a national holiday.
+Until then, there was no holiday in the month of July.
 This holiday was enacted so that Japanese people who are overworked can refresh properly in July.

-In Japan, from August 13th to 15th is called "Obon".
-During this period, many Japanese will return home and spend time with their families and relatives.
-"Mountain Day" is a relatively recently enacted holiday, aiming to rest even before "Obon."
+In Japan, the period of time from August 13th to 15th is called "Obon".
+During this period, many Japanese people will return home and spend time with their families.
+"Mountain Day" is a relatively new national holiday that aims to provide rest even before "Obon."